Writers Guild of America West: 2023 Writers Guild of America strike

 Since March 2023, the Writers Guild of America had been in contract negotiations with the Alliance of Motion Picture and Television Producers (AMPTP).
 The current contract ended at 11:59 PM PDT on May 1, 2023.

 Since an acceptable new contract was not negotiated, WGA members officially voted for a strike commencing on May 2, 2023.
 The vote by WGA members was: 9,020 (97.85%) in favor and 198 (2.15%) opposed.
 Total ballots cast was 9,218 (78.79% of eligible WGA members).
 The vote set a new record for both turnout and the percentage of support in a strike authorization vote.

 On April 22, 2023, the SAG-AFTRA National Board voted unanimously to pass a resolution in support of WGA negotiations with the AMPTP.

 In preparation, the WGA published its strike rules.
 The WGA Negotiating Committee is led by Ellen Stutzman (chief negotiator), David A. Goodman (co-chair) and Chris Keyser (co-chair).

 On May 1, 2023, negotiations between WGA and AMPTP concluded without a deal.
 Hollywood trade publication Deadline reported that as of May 2, 2023 at 12:01 am PDT the Writers Guild of America was on strike.
 On September 23, 2023, news outlets reported that the WGA and Alliance of Motion Picture and Television Producers were close to a final resolution and expected a resolution to be had by the end of the weekend.
 On September 24, 2023, it was announced that the writers and the studios reached a tentative agreement.

+Staff discontent & internal labor disputes

+On February 17, 2026, the staff of the Writers Guild of America West, organized under Pacific Northwest Staff Union (PNWSU), walked off the job on an Unfair Labor Practice (ULP) strike.
+PNWSU members picketed outside of the WGA West offices in Los Angeles, CA, and at the Writers Guild Theater in Beverly Hills.
+Their local, the Writers Guild Staff Union (WGSU) organized in the spring of 2025, and they had been negotiating their first contract with management (WGAW), intermittently, since September 2025.
+On March 31, 2026, the staff union discovered, and publicly shared, that their members were set to lose their health insurance coverage as this internal strike entered its sixth week.
+This came after the WGAW amended the eligibility requirements for health coverage, and citing that as an administrative justification for booting the staff from their healthcare.
+On April 17, 2026, two months into the strike, the WGSU held an election to determine whether or not to continue the strike.
+Of those who voted, 85% voted in favor of staying on strike.

+On May 8, 2026, on the 83rd day of the strike a tentative deal was reached between PNWSU and the WGAW.
+This was the longest strike by a staff union against a labor union employer in American history.
+The staff union voted to ratify the contract the following day, and staff returned to work on May 11, the following Monday.